 But if you're trying to low carb, and want something that's easy, not fussy, and delicious, I would highly recommend a smoker.
 I basically just throw meat on there--and it comes out delicious.
 It's insane how easy this is.

-While the ribs are taking on that delicious smoky flavor, you can reuse your instant pot to make some sides to go alongside your pressure cooker ribs.
+While the ribs are taking on that delicious smoky flavor, you can reuse your Instant Pot to make some sides to go alongside your pressure cooker ribs.
 I like to serve Instant Pot Rice and any vegetables you have at your disposal.
-Some Green Beans with Bacon!
+Try some Green Beans with Bacon!

 This recipe makes a great dish for your Memorial Day cookout!
 You can see more great Memorial Day recipes in this post!